RenderKit/ospray/doc/api.md

                                        sampling pattern; should be a power of 2, is always 1 without `OSP_FB_ACCUM`;
                                        default 0 (disabled)

+  bool                 projectedDepth  whether channel `OSP_FB_DEPTH` should
+                                       hold the projected distance onto the main camera direction (which is the distance
+                                       to the image plane for
+                                       [perspective camera] and
+                                       [orthographic camera], can be
+                                       negative for [panoramic camera]),
+                                       default false (euclidean
+                                       distance)
   -------------------- --------------- -----------------------------------------
   : Parameters accepted by the framebuffer.